 - 2.1 Local Government Prompt Payment Act.
 The County shall make payments to the Agency for work performed, or services provided, pursuant to this Agreement, in accordance with the Local Government Prompt Payment Act, Section 218.70, et. seq., Florida Statutes.
-All checks disbursed from the County shall be made payable to the Agency. - 2.2 The County reserves the right to withhold or deny payment of Funds to the Agency for: (i) an incomplete invoice and/or failure to provide any and all required supporting documentation; (ii) Services performed relating to the Project or this Agreement deemed to be unsatisfactory; and (iii) the Agency's failure to comply with the terms and conditions of the CDBG Program, Applicable Federal Laws, or this Agreement.
+All checks disbursed from the County shall be made payable to the Agency. - 2.2 The County reserves the right to withhold or deny payment of Funds to the Agency for: (i) an incomplete invoice and/or failure to provide any and all required supporting documentation; (ii) Work performed relating to the Project or this Agreement deemed to be unsatisfactory; and (iii) the Agency's failure to comply with the terms and conditions of the CDBG Program, Applicable Federal Laws, or this Agreement.
 In such case, the County shall provide written notice to the Agency specifying the corrective action to be taken and a reasonable date for compliance of such action. - 2.3 The Agency shall repay the County any funds paid in error to the Agency under the terms of this Agreement.
-The County reserves the right to reduce future payments due to the Agency by the amount owed to the County which is not repaid within ninety (90) days after the County's request. - 2.4 The County reserves the right to withhold final payment or ten percent (10%) of the Agreement amount, whichever is greater, if the requirements of the Agreement, including, but not limited to, failure to submit Monthly Programmatic Reports "Exhibit F," or failure to assist the number of Clients projected, have not been met.
+The County reserves the right to reduce future payments due to the Agency by the amount owed to the County which is not repaid within ninety (90) days after the County's request. - 2.4 The County reserves the right to withhold final payment or ten percent (10%) of the Agreement amount, whichever is greater, if the requirements of the Agreement, including, but not limited to, failure to submit Annual Programmatic Reports "Exhibit F," or failure to assist the number of Clients projected, have not been met. - 2.5 Funds Paid in Advance.
+If the Subrecipient is provided Subaward funds in advance pursuant to this Agreement, the Subrecipient and the County must agree to and execute the Subaward Advance Terms and Affidavit attached to this Agreement as "Exhibit G." Additionally, the Subrecipient hereby certifies to the County that, if received an advance of the Subaward: - (a) It shall comply with 2 CFR 200.305(b) ("Payment") and therefore shall: - (1) Maintain written procedures that minimize the time elapsing between: (i) the transfer of funds by the County to the Subrecipient, and (ii) the Subrecipient's disbursement of those funds for direct project costs and the proportionate share of any allowable indirect costs; - (2) Review 2 CFR 200.305(b) and maintain financial management systems that comply with the standards therein for fund control and accountability; and - (3) Make timely payment to its contractors and vendors. - (b) Fidelity & Employee Dishonesty Insurance.
+If paid in advance, the Subrecipient shall present the following proof of insurance Fidelity & Employee Dishonesty Insurance with a limit of not less than the Subaward amount awarded under this Agreement.
+This insurance may be waived at the discretion of the County's Risk Management Division if the Subrecipient is a "state agency or subdivision" as defined by Section 768.28(2), Florida Statutes. - (c) Failure on the part of the Subrecipient to use advance funds exclusively for permitted uses shall be cause for termination of this Agreement and will jeopardize the Subrecipient's ability to receive advances or awards from the County in the future.

-ARTICLE VII - PROGRAM AND FINANCIAL MANAGEMENT REQUIREMENTS
+ARTICLE VII - PROGRAM AND FINANCIAL MANAGEMENT REQUIREMENTS.